AcademySoftwareFoundation/OpenColorIO/docs/quick_start/installation.rst

 When using libraries already on your system, the CMake variable ``-D <Package Name>_ROOT=<Path>`` may be used to specify the path to the include and library root directory rather than have CMake try to find it.
-The package names used by OCIO are as follows (note these are case-sensitive):
+The package names used by OCIO are as follows (note that these are case-sensitive):

+Required:

 - ``expat``
 - ``yaml-cpp``